 - Strengthen the assessment criteria for, and ongoing scrutiny of, all training providers

 - Ensure student debt is incurred in line with course delivery, and establish increased protections for students

 - Establish minimum pre-requisite and prior education qualification, including demonstrated literacy and numeracy requirements.

 Providers can access further details on these changes on the Help Resources for Providers page.
-If you are a student and wanting to know how these changes affect you, please visit the Study Assist website at www.studyassist.gov.au.
+If you are a student and want to know how these changes affect you, please visit the Study Assist website at www.studyassist.gov.au.